Actually a Freezing Cold Weekend in Harbin

 Harbin Ice Festival

 So not to confuse anyone, but in the winter there are three major tourist areas spread throughout Harbin.
-They always get grouped together on websites as part of the overall Harbin Ice Festival experience.
+Many websites group them together as part of the overall Harbin Ice Festival experience in one location.
 The actual Harbin Ice Festival itself is located just northwest of downtown Harbin.
-That is the major event that people come to visit.
 Then, there is Zhaolin Park(兆麟公园) which is a small park within the city center and includes ice sculptures.
 I did not personally visit this one.
 The third location is Tai Yang Dao (太阳岛 ) which holds many of the large snow sculptures that you’ll find posted online when researching Harbin.
 I did spend a day here as you’ll later see.

 As I headed out around just past seven I figured I’d scout out a taxi to the Harbin Ice Festival to save a little time.
 You should be able to find a taxi around 25-30 RMB to get you there.
 It does take about twenty minutes as you take the bridge over the Songhua River.
 I luckily had pretty smooth traffic even with it being prime-time season.
 You will know as soon as you’re there with the massive lighting and crowds of people.